ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 ---

-## 4. Application details : data correction
+## 4. Application details : data correctionn

-Click on button edit in the tab panel on the left Select a country, a type of data and choose a year range.
+Click on button edit in the tab panel on the leftt Select a country, a type of data and choose a year range.

 #### 4.1 Choice of county and type :

  ![alt text][data_correction_step0]

-To *edit* a cell, simply click inside modify the value, you can edit several cell, Then click on the save button, a message will be displayed.
+To *edit* a cell, simply click inside modify the value, you can edit several cells, Then click on the save button, a message will be displayed.
 Once changes are made, you can click on the clear button if you want to go back to the previous values.

 #### 4.2 Data edition straight into the database :